AdobeDocs/experience-manager-64.en/help/sites-administering/configure-assets-cc-integration.md

    >[!NOTE]
    >
-   >Sharing an Assets folder of the type `sling:OrderedFolder`, is not supported.
+   >Sharing an Assets folder of the type `sling:OrderedFolder`, is not supported  in the context of sharing in Adobe Marketing Cloud.
 If you want to share a folder, when creating it in AEM Assets, do not select the **[!UICONTROL Ordered]** option.

-1. Refresh the AEM Assets UI.
+1. Refresh the AEM Assets user interface.
 The folder you created in the Assets console of your local AEM Assets instance is copied to the Marketing Cloud UI.
 The asset that you upload to the folder in AEM Assets appears in the copy of the folder in Marketing Cloud after it is processed by the AEM server.
 1. You can also upload an asset in the replicated copy of the folder in Marketing Cloud.
 After it is processed, the asset appears in the shared folder in AEM Assets.

 ## Exchange assets between AEM Assets and Creative Cloud {#exchange-assets-between-aem-assets-and-creative-cloud}